 Bar Harbor, ME Project Center (IQP)

 The Bar Harbor Project Center is located in one of the most beautiful areas of the U.S., on the coast of Maine.
 Students live and work in close proximity to the Acadia National Park and numerous research, historical, environmental, and arts organizations.
 The coastal location provides plenty of ever- changing weather, including sunshine and days wrapped in fog.
 During July, high temperatures usually range between 70 and 80 degrees F. This is often accompanied by a sea breeze.

-Students live in cottages on the campus of the College of the Atlantic (COA) with access to campus facilities including a dining hall and laundry.
+Students live in cottages on the campus of the College of the Atlantic (COA) with access to campus facilities including a meal plan in the dining hall and laundry.
 Kitchens are available in the cottages.
 To get around the island students can use the Island Explorer, a free shuttle service, or may choose to bring their own bike and/or car.
 Parking is available at the COA.
 Accommodation type and location are subject to change without notice and will be confirmed the term prior to departure.
 Make sure to take any dietary restrictions or allergies (nuts in particular) into account as you consider this site and inform your advisor and IGSD of any health concerns well in advance of your participation in this program.

 Students must arrive on or before the posted start date and stay through the posted end date of the program.
 Dates will be posted at the top of this page.
 WPI housing will be available from the start date to the end date.
 If students plan to arrange any personal travel before or after the program, they will be responsible for arranging and paying for their own housing.

 - Light Pollution, Dark Sky studies and community outreach activities